top of page

 I was not really cross-questioned on any question except the one on 5-year plans.
 The panel was very much interested in knowing about my extra-curricular activities, on which I believed I had managed to convey my experiences and learnings in a sturdy way.

-The panel did not really show any emotion, however showed interest in knowing my stories and point of opinion.
+The panel did not really show any emotion.
+However, they showed interest in knowing my stories and point of opinion.

 #8) What are your final ‘To-Dos’ and ‘Not-to-Dos’ for an ISB aspirant?